 The African Union’s vision of an ‘integrated, prosperous and peaceful Africa, driven by its own citizens and representing a dynamic force in global arena’ is far from being realised.
 The success of this vision is nevertheless in the interests of the whole world, because Africa’s problems are not only regional issues: the terror risks are present across the continent, and beyond it.
 The international community works with African countries as they face the challenges of security and development.
 Today Africa appears as the chessboard of multi-faceted power struggles, including not only Western countries, but also Asian powers.
 This also raises the issue of giving a stronger international voice to a continent with 15 percent of the world’s population in international institutions, such as the UN.
-Hasn’t the time come for African societies to represent a critical facet of the ‘Global South’ at the international level?
+It is vital that African societies are represented as a critical facet of the ‘Global South’ at the international level.
 The aim of the summit is to identify African countries’ priorities and issues holding back these countries.

 Main points for Panel Discussion

 - At the 2018 World Economic Forum in Davos, experts stated that the contribution of manufacturing to economic growth has declined in 75% countries around the world.
 Given this, what sectors or methods emerging markets turn to in order to maintain growth and ensure a trajectory of sustainable development?